Tiger Print Scarves

 This free crochet pattern off the hook!
 It’s written in USA terms as a fair isle project so you’ll pick up and drop colors as you need them.
 Although it is a fairly easy project, the use of multiple colors per row can make it a tiny bit more challenging.
 But the majority of the project is single crochet, so crocheters of all experience levels will be able to tackle it.

-PDF Download Available on Etsy
+PDF Download NOT Available on Etsy

 Information Before You Begin the VW Campervan Pillow Crochet Pattern